 The Courtyard Dairy was created with the ethos to sell only the best cheese available from the British Isles and the Continent of Europe; and by doing so, to champion and support the few remaining independent farmhouse cheese-makers: real great farmhouse British cheese.
 These small individual farmers still make the cheese by hand with unpasteurised milk from their own herds, in order to get the best depth of flavour.
 Each cheese is then aged to perfection in The Courtyard Dairy’s maturing cheese room near Settle.

 Soon after opening, The Courtyard Dairy won The Best New Cheese Retailer at the 2013 British Cheese Awards, and was a runner-up for Yorkshire Food Destination of the Year 2013.
 Following these accolades The Courtyard Dairy also won ‘Best Cheese Counter’ and ‘Cheesemonger of The Year’ at The World Cheese Awards 2013; and then was a runner-up in BBC Radio 4 Food and Farming Awards 2014 ‘Best Food Retailer’ and Observer Food Monthly Awards 2015.
-In 2016 it went on to win ‘Cheesemonger of The Year’ at the Farm Shop and Deli Awards.
+In 2016, and again in 2018, it went on to win ‘Cheesemonger of The Year’ at the Farm Shop and Deli Awards.

 Be sure to come and experience for yourself this proper cheesemongers or order some of their amazing cheeses online.